arnoldchrisoduor1/Muse/README.md

 # Muse-MERN

-Muse allows people to share their creative thoughts, emotions and opinions through creative writing and poetry.
+This is a poetry website allowing individuals to share their creative talents through poetry.

+Contact me on twitter at `arnold0duor`